lemuellin/odin-recipes/README.md

 # odin-recipes
-This project will list out the recipes, and practice the basic html learned in the Odin Project
+This project will list out the recipes, and practice the basic html learned in the Odin Project (ok)